huggingface/datasets/datasets/cmu_mocap/README.md

 - 112 subjects/examples
 - Total number of trials(.amc files) in the dataset are 2514.
 - There are 112 asf files for each subject.

+Note :-
+Each format contains the following rows :
+- asf-amc : num_rows - 112,
+- c3d :  num_rows - 109,
+- mpg : num_rows - 53,
+- avi : num_rows - 106.

+These are based on the download links provided on the [CMU MoCap Website](http://mocap.cs.cmu.edu/faqs.php), it seems like all links are not provided for the mpg format.

 ## Dataset Creation